 Gaming & Mental Health

-Gaming addictions develop slowly, following a trajectory very similarly to other addictions such as substance misuse.
+Gaming addictions develop slowly, following a trajectory very similar to other addictions such as substance misuse.

-Each time the player scores a point, unlocks rewards, or otherwise does well, the brain reacts with a dopamine release.
-The player feels flooded with pleasure and a sense of goodwill, similarly to the biochemical reaction experienced by someone taking a substance.
+Each time the player scores a point, unlocks rewards, or otherwise does well, the brain reacts with increases in dopamine.
+The player gets a boost of pleasure and a sense of goodwill, similar to the biochemical reaction experienced by someone taking a substance.

 Some gamers come to believe that real life is no substitute for the environment they enter when they play.
 They may feel depressed because of it, creating a vicious cycle of more time gaming and less time being part of the “real” world.

 People with gaming addiction may have high levels of anxiety, depression, insomnia and other mental health conditions.
-The more they play, the less capable they are of engaging with people in real time.
-As their isolation increases, they play more but their mental health can deteriorate.
+The more they play, the less capable they are of engaging with people in real life.
+As their isolation increases, their mental health can deteriorate.

 Gaming & Your Physical Health

 The human body isn’t designed to play video games around the clock.
 Gamers may invest heavily in ergonomic equipment and performance solutions, but they may still have severe medical issues due to their habits.